N-R-K/shellmarks/README.md

 ```
 _shmk_autocomp() { reply=($(shellmarks -c ls | sed 's| ->.*||g')); }
-compctl -K _shmk_autocomp shellmarks
+setopt complete_aliases
-compctl -K _shmk_autocomp g  # for the cd function
+compctl -K _shmk_autocomp g  # for the cd function, change 'g' if your function is named differently
+compctl -K _shmk_autocomp d  # for the d alias, change it to fit your alias

 ```

-If you're using the cd function and renamed it to something else then change the `g` in the last line to whatever your cd function is named.

 ### Bash